JosephMawer/TraderVI/README.md

 await Core.Utilities.Import.Import.ImportStockData(request);
 ```

 Load all the constituents into memory
 _constituents mean the stocks that make up the indice, in this case, TSX_

+todo: before you make this call you must load the constituents csv file into the sqlite table, show example of how to do this, plus add that file to src.

 ```csharp
 var constituents = await Core.Db.Constituents.GetConstituents();